goweiting/carneades-ext/system/README.md

 A template of the syntax is attached at [system/samples/template.yml](samples/template.yml)

 * `PROPOSITION`
-  * Begin with 'PROPOSITION' header; each proposition is at indent level 1
+  * Begin with `PROPOSITION` header; each proposition is at indent level 1
   * A proposition is uniquely identified by an identifier - `PROP_ID`.
-The polarity for all proposition is assumed to be true.
+The polarity for all proposition is `True`.
+To switch the polarity of the proposition in the other Headers, `-` is used before the `PROP_ID`, e.g.  `-kill` is the negation of `kill`

 ```
 PROPOSITION :